WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 This component of the CMIP7 Data Request comprises of core list of 135 variables that are **requested from all experiments**.
 These model output variables, referred to as the Baseline Climate Variables, enable evaluation of climate simulations across CMIP phases and MIP experiments as described in [Juckes et al. (2025)](https://doi.org/10.5194/gmd-18-2639-2025).
-To promote their consistent availability across the ESGF archive, modellers are requested to provide these variables with highest priority.
+To promote their consistent availability across the ESGF archive, modellers are requested to provide these variables with highest priority from every experiment .

 ### Harmonised request